myltik/azure-docs.ru-ru/articles/virtual-network/virtual-network-create-udr-classic-ps.md

 <properties
-   pageTitle="Управление маршрутизацией и использование виртуальных модулей с помощью PowerShell в классической модели развертывания | Microsoft Azure" description="Сведения об управлении маршрутизацией и виртуальными сетями с помощью PowerShell в классической модели развертывания" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="Control routing and use virtual appliances using PowerShell in the classic deployment model | Microsoft Azure" description="Learn how to control routing in VNets using PowerShell in the classic deployment model" services="virtual-network" documentationCenter="na" authors="jimdial"